-- b) The appointed senior officer (e.g. CIO or CISO) should be suitably qualified, experienced and have a good understanding and knowledge of IT systems and cybersecurity. - c) The appointed Senior person (e.g. CIO or CISO) should be provided with sufficient delegated operational authority to carry out his or her role.
+- a) A suitable senior officer such as a Chief Information Security Officer (CISO), Chief Information Officer (CIO) or some other similar position should be appointed to oversee the cybersecurity framework of the regulated entity and have responsibility for liaising with the Governing body, following best practices and staying current with all related technologies, and cybersecurity trend. - a) The appointed senior officer (e.g. CIO or CISO) should be suitably qualified, experienced and have a good understanding and knowledge of IT systems and cybersecurity. - b) The appointed Senior person (e.g. CIO or CISO) should be provided with sufficient delegated operational authority to carry out his or her role.

 12.3.
-Training and Awareness3:
+Training and awareness3: